 How to Choose the Right Prompts for AI Visibility Monitoring

-Most teams do not have a monitoring problem.
-They have a prompt selection problem.
+Most teams don't have a monitoring problem — they have a prompt selection problem.
 If you track the wrong prompts, every dashboard looks busy and none of it helps you win the answers that matter.
+Here's how to pick a sharp starter set.

 The goal of tracked prompts is not to mirror every phrase in your market.
 The goal is to track the small set of prompts that signal real buying intent and reveal whether AI assistants recommend you when the buyer is close to a decision.